matthijs2704/homebridge-thinkingcleaner/README.md

 If you do not know the IP address of your Thinking Cleaner, simply leave it blank and your Thinking Cleaner will be discovered automatically.
 **NOTE**: When you have multiple Thinking Cleaner devices, you **must** fill in the IP address

+If you want to disable docking when you stop (or 'turn off' your Roomba using Siri/HomeKit) change `dock_on_stop` to `false`.
+When you do so, your Roomba will just stay at the location where it currently is when you stop it.

 # Using